 Fix 5 – Update your device drivers

-If all the solutions above don’t work, chances are that your device driver especially the network adapter driver is faulty or outdated.
-To always keep your computer in tip-top condition, make sure to install all the latest device drivers.
+If all the solutions above don’t work, chances are that your device drivers, the network adapter driver in particular, are faulty or outdated.
+To keep your computer in tip-top condition, you should always install all the latest device drivers.

-There are mainly two ways to update your drivers:
+There are mainly two ways for you to update your drivers:

 Option 1: Manually – You can update your drivers manually by going to the manufacturer’s website for your device or computer, and searching for the most recent correct driver.
 Be sure to choose only drivers that are compatible with your Windows version.